techwolf-ai/workrb/CONTRIBUTING.md

-# Contributing to WTEB
+# Contributing to WorkRB

-Thank you for your interest in contributing to WTEB!
+Thank you for your interest in contributing to WorkRB!
 We're building a community-driven benchmark for work domain AI evaluation, and your contributions help make it better for everyone.

 ## Table of Contents